Kevin-Vu/circe-kubernetes/README.md

 ```

 5. Create the Deployment for spring-boot
-Replace `<SOMETHING>` in `deployments/circe-spring-boot-deployment.yml` by the one you note in the step 3.
+Replace `<SOMETHING>` in `deployments/circe-spring-boot-deployment.yml` by the value of `$GOOGLE_CLOUD_PROJECT`.
 ```
 $ kubectl create -f deployments/circe-spring-boot-deployment.yml
 $ kubectl get pods # to see the created pods for postgres
 $ kubectl logs -f <FULLNAME OF THE SPRING POD> # to see if the spring starts well
 ```
-Note : in this deployment yml we specify only one replica, you can set it to more to scale your application
+Note : in this deployment yml we specify only one replica, you can set it (now or later) to more to scale your application

 6. Create a Service to internally expose spring-boot
 ```